21ob/Pairs-algo/README.md

 # Pairs-algo

-**Pairs-algo** is a sample trading algorithm that simulates a cointegrated pairs trading strategy using Brent Crude (BZ=F) and Heating Oil (HO=F) futures.
+**Pairs-algo** is a sample trading algorithm that simulates a cointegrated pairs trading strategy using different commodity futures contracts.
 The strategy attempts to exploit mean-reverting behavior in the spread between these two energy products.

 ---